tyoeer/Chaoshead/README.md

 ### Built-in scripts

 Chaoshead comes with some built-in scripts, which are shown in the `.built-in` folder in the scripting interface.
-More information about the scripts can be found in comments at the top of their files.
-Their files can be found in the [src/scripts/.built-in](src/scripts/.built-in)
+More information about them can be found in their descriptions displayed in Chaoshead

 ## Terminology